gvwilson/sdxjs/layout-engine/index.md

 <%- include('/inc/figure.html', {
     id: 'layout-engine-wrap',
-    img: '/static/tools-small.jpg',
+    img: './figures/wrap.svg',
     alt: 'Wrapping rows',
-    cap: 'Wrapping rows by introducing a new row and column.',
+    cap: 'Wrapping rows by introducing a new row and column.'
-    fixme: true
 }) %>

 Our new wrappable row's constructor takes a fixed width followed by the children